The child as adult: a question of balance

 We achieve balance with the presence of two structures.

 2. The inner world, which possesses and reflects our creative lives.
-Also our dreams, our visions, our hopes, fears that also contain our deep longing to relate to another and share this inner world.
-The richness and presence of this world — and how it is related with, understood and nurtured by our caregivers — shapes, develops and molds our thoughts and feelings about others during our childhood.
+Also our dreams, our visions, hopes, fears — all imbued with a deep longing to relate to another and share this inner world.
+During childhood, as the inner world develops, it shapes our way of thinking and feeling about other people.

-It’s all about how much of — or how little of — abuse and trauma, or love, support, and nurturing we experience.
-Our perceptions, expectations and limits of relationships are developed and created by the lens through which our child had viewed these experiences around us.
+It’s all about how much — or how little — abuse and trauma, or love and nurturing we experienced from childhood caregivers.
+Our perceptions, expectations and limits of relationships are developed via the lens through which our child viewed life.

 This does not mean that early childhood trauma necessarily prevents a happy, creative life — but it can inhibit our ability to relate in healthy ways as the years go by.